ebensing/gh-benchmarks/README.md

 As mentioned in the output script, it is highly recommended to keep the output in the same format.
-This is because the grapher essentially graphs its values using code like this `run.output[taskTitle][field]` Keep this in mind when doing post-processing computation and modifying the output of your tasks.
+This is because the grapher essentially graphs its values using code like this `Object.byString(run.output[taskTitle], field)` `Object.byString` is a function that can get nested reference by using a string.
+So, these are all valid field values : `prop.anotherprop.thing`, `prop[0].thing`, and `thing`.
+Keep this in mind when doing post-processing computation and modifying the output of your tasks.

 saveBranch - String
 --------------------